Contributing to Public AI Network

 - Pages are

-_config.yml - Styling is in
+_config.yml - Styling/design is in

 assets/css/and_sass/